NicolasDuciaume/Risk/README.md

 # Known Issues:

-There is 1 known issues that effect the funcitonality of the Risk game.
+There is 2 known issues that effect the funcitonality of the Risk game.
 The Risk game is designed as per the rules specified by the document; "SYSC 3110 Project – RISK!".

-The image path of the Game map will need to be manual entered in the source code in order for the image map to show up on the GUI.
+- The image path of the Game map will need to be manual entered in the source code in order for the image map to show up on the GUI.
+- At the movement phase we were only able to add in the adjacent tiles and not the paths because of a lack of understanding of recursion in java thus will have to investigate this further

 Enhancements can definately be made to the project such as:
-- Adding bonus for army placement.
-- Addition of phase for troupe movement phase.
-- Addition of “AI” player.
+- Allowing for custom maps to be inputed into the game through XML or JSON
+- Adding a save/load feature to not lose progress in a game

 # Roadmap:
-For the iteration 3 of Sysc 3110 project, the team is planning on doing the following:
+For the iteration 4 of Sysc 3110 project, the team is planning on doing the following:
-- Addition of AI player to the game.
+- Addition of a Save/Load system
-- Addition of bonuses for the placement og armies on countries.
+- Addition of a custom map upload system
-- Implementation of troop movement.
 - Unit tests for the Model.
 - Readme file
 - Source Code